How to contribute

 Finding A Project To Work OnThe easiest way to get started working with the code base is to pick up a really easy JIRA and work on that.
 This will help you get familiar with the code base, build system, review process, etc. We flag these kind of starter bugs here.

-Please contact us to be added the contributor list.
+Please contact us to be added to the contributor list with your JIRA account username provided in the email.
 After that you can assign yourself to the JIRA ticket you have started working on so others will notice.

 If your work is considered a "major change" then you would need to initiate a Kafka Improvement Proposal (KIP) along with the JIRA ticket (more details can be found here).
 Please ask us to grant you the permission on wiki space in order to create a KIP wiki page.